conversion : Java Glossary

 Formatted Output

-JDK 1.1+ has formatting picture classes such as java.util.DateFormat, SimpleDateFormat and DecimalFormat.
+Java version 1.1 or laterhas formatting picture classes such as java.util.DateFormat, SimpleDateFormat and DecimalFormat.

-Formatting is such a common request, you might attain sainthood if you wrote a formatting class that gives you all the power of printf without the overhead of parsing strings for % produce a string. e.g.
+Formatting is such a common request, you might attain sainthood if you wrote a formatting class that gives you all the power of printf without the overhead of parsing strings for % produce a string, e. g.

 Java 1.5+, java.io.
 PrintWriter. printf, java.io.
 PrintStream. printf and the java.util.
 Formatter class give you abilities similar to C’s printf.
 See printf for more details.

-Reading Numeric Data From an ASCII file
+Reading Numeric Data From an ASCII (American Standard Code for Information Interchange) file

 Java has no built-in methods for reading data of the form: 123 456,-4.